DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - Gantt chart shows the proposed start and end dates for different activities.
 It is developed based on the work breakdown structure (WBS), which is developed based on functional requirements.
 - 🟢**Work breakdown structure (WBS)** WBS is an important project management tool that divides the work done for a large project into smaller components.
 It is not a project plan because it does not describe timing or resources.
 - 🟢**Program Evaluation Review Technique (PERT)** is a project-­scheduling tool used to judge the size of a software product in development and calculate the standard deviation (SD) for risk assessment.
 PERT relates the estimated lowest possible size, the most likely size, and the highest possible size of each component.
 The PERT chart  shows the dependencies between different project tasks.
     - PERT charts use 📝nodes to represent milestones or deliverables and then show the estimated time to move between milestones
+    - A PERT chart focuses on the interrelationships between tasks rather than the specific details of the schedule.
 - 🟢**Rapid Application Development, or RAD**, focuses on fast development and the ability to quickly adjust to changing requirements.
     - RAD uses four phases:
         - 🎈requirements planning